🍪 This site uses cookies to provide you with a great experience. By using The SimGrid, you accept our use of cookies.

 An overview of the accumulated warnings per driver will be provided after each race, after the steward review.
 This overview can be found in the same PDF as uploaded to our Discord displaying the incident/penalty list and steward decisions.
 After the 15 second penalty stage, the driver is given a reset and will start from zero again.

-9.6.2 The penalty carrying over system will work as follows: If a driver gets a (or multiple) penalties, but does not finish the race (DNF’s, rage-quits,
+9.6.2 The penalty carrying over system will work as follows: If a driver gets a (or multiple) penalties, but does not finish the race (DNF’s, rage-quits, …), the relevant penalty will be carried over to the next round where he/she participates.

 Rationale behind this is to ensure that if a driver quits after an incident or doesn't finish the race, and should have been given a penalty, the penalty will still be applied to the driver.
 If a driver does not finish the race, the penalty awarded will have zero consequences.
 If a penalty (or penalties) is carried over to a next race, it will be noted in the published incident sheet.